Punch-k/Prapanch_Punch_Kokkalemada/README.md

-# Prapanch "Punch" Kokkalemada | Portfolio
+# Prapanch Kokkalemada | Strategy & Operations Portfolio

 Welcome to the source code for my professional portfolio.
 This repository houses my digital resume and interactive strategy case studies (including deep-dives into Supply Chain, M&A, and Corporate Strategy).